 Later on, there were a couple of four-wheelers, the Rebel and the Kitten, but these didn’t stand much of a chance against the brilliant Mini which sold for less, yet offered so much more.
 It therefore came as rather a shock when Reliant (quite out of character and in collaboration with a company called Autocars in Israel) launched a small high-performance two-seat sports car called the Sabre in 1961, which was built in Tamworth until 1964.

-Its replacement, the handsome Reliant Scimitar GT SE4 Coupe, had a 2.6-litre straight-six Zephyr engine and remained in production until 1970, although the elegant Tom Karen-designed GTE SE5, which came out in 1968, is the car that really put Reliant on the map, numbering Princess Anne among its many fans (she owned eight of them!).
+Its replacement, the handsome Reliant Scimitar GT SE4 Coupe, had a 2.6-litre straight-six Zephyr engine and remained in production until 1970, although the elegant Tom Karen-designed GTE SE5, which came out in 1968, is the car that really put Reliant on the map.
 It’s not often that a four-seat derivative of a sports car is regarded as aesthetically more pleasing than the original design, but this was the case with the GTE which had elegant shooting brake bodywork.

 The original SE5 was replaced by the SE5A in September 1972 which had a revised interior fascia, different rear lights and a slightly more powerful engine.
 The new model was good for 0-60 in 8.5 seconds and a top speed of 121mph.
 In 1976 it was replaced by the wider and heavier SE6, the SE6A arriving in 1977 with improved brakes and suspension, the final iteration, the SE6B using Ford’s latest 2.8-litre Cologne engine.
 Production of all models came to an end in 1986.